OkayAlright/MinNo/extras/making_MinNo.md

 from people other than the ones responsible for the documentation itself.

 Something like ANTLR or YACC/Flex might have been more easily approachable in hind- sight just due to the breathe of material for learning it.
-[CITE THAT PAPER ABOUT LISP BEING FOR WEIRD PEOPLE]

-#### Handler are Both Great and Terrible:
+### Handler are Both Great and Terrible:

 Handlers are a wildly simpile and easy framework to use in AST processing.
 It allows for very iterative design.
 Unfortunately, due to the way Racket does